ASCII13/BotClub/README.en-US.md

 - Optimize interaction and Visual effects.

 ## Update Log
+### 2020-12-31
+1. You can see historical shared articles and cancel sharing.

 ### 2020-12-16
 1. Add page loading when request.
 2. You can browse information by clicking the sharer's avatar.